Side-by-side crime statistics from official UK Police data.

 Above national average

-Queensbury recorded notably higher crime than Darlington in February 2026 — 599 vs 386 incidents.
-The crime profiles diverge meaningfully: Darlington sees higher rates of Anti-social behaviour (89) and Shoplifting (53), while Queensbury has more Public order (60) and Criminal damage & arson (55).
+Queensbury recorded notably higher crime than Darlington in April 2026 — 722 vs 455 incidents.
+The crime profiles diverge meaningfully: Darlington sees higher rates of Shoplifting (68), while Queensbury has more Public order (61).
 Both areas are above the national average for recorded crime; the full 24-month reports break down the trends and outcomes in detail.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

 The main difference lies in crime type.
-In February 2026, Darlington saw higher rates of Anti-social behaviour and Shoplifting while Queensbury had more Public order and Criminal damage & arson.
-Overall, Darlington recorded fewer total crimes (386 vs 599).
+In April 2026, Darlington saw higher rates of Shoplifting while Queensbury had more Public order.
+Overall, Darlington recorded fewer total crimes (455 vs 722).